Cedar Lane Elementary School serves 554 students in grades 1-5.

 Reading/Language Arts Proficiency

-Cedar Lane Elementary School's student population of 768 students has grown by 22% over five school years.
+Cedar Lane Elementary School's student population of 554 students has declined by 21% over five school years.

-The teacher population of 45 teachers has grown by 28% over five school years.
+The teacher population of 37 teachers has declined by 17% over five school years.

 Total Classroom Teachers